JonDevOps/gulp-material-starter/README.md

 This was built from [animsaj](https://github.com/animsaj/gulp-materialize-starter) started, and I decided to fork hers and starter from there as a way to provide credit.

-## Resources Included:
+## Local Resources Included:

 - materialize.css
 - materialize.js
 - Pug sample page
 - Sass sample code
+- jQuery
+- Material Icons
+- Material Fonts
+- normalize.js
+- logo.jpg

+## Remote Resources:

 - Fonts referred by cdn, so font folder is empty.
+- Font awesome

 ## Gulp Tasks: